dieterich-lab/DCC/README.rst

   $ python setup.py install

-2) Download from github.
+2) Alternatively, download zipped package.

 On the right site of https://github.com/dieterich-lab/DCC, click 'Download Zip'.
 Unzip the file, do the same as 1.

-3) To check for installation, do
+3) To check for installation, do:

 .. code-block:: bash

   # Get help
   $ DCC -h

-4) If somehow DCC is not included in your path, you also call DCC by:
+4) If somehow DCC is not included in your path, you also run DCC by:

 .. code-block:: bash

   $ python <DCC directory>/scripts/DCC <Options>
-  # Or if this gives error, you can always run DCC as a script by:
+  # If this gives installation error, you can always run DCC as a script by:
   $python <DCC directory>/DCC/main.py <Options>